-FIRST 100 DAYS GOVERNING Confirm key selections; Select and confirm remaining positions; Establishing operational hierarchy and communication channels; Establish clear expectations concerning vision and values Conduct performance appraisals of agency management, policy development and implementation; Establish a deliberative process for team building and encourage teamwork.
-Prioritize issues for action: Report back to "issues" groups; Develop "First 100 Days" document and four year plan; Develop process for managing day-to-day operations of governing Monitor and require regular progress reports on key priorities and programs Finalize and disseminate decision making procedures Adhere strictly to established decision making procedures and information flow processes; Monitor and adjust key processes as necessary Consider regular press conferences to build the "rhythm" of administration.
-Refine efficient processes for legislative relations and constituent services and link closely with communications Develop regular "cycles" around the administrations calendar: state of the state, budget address post legislative session.
+FIRST 100 DAYS GOVERNING Confirm key selections.
+Select and confirm remaining positions.
+Establish operational hierarchy and communication channels.
+Establish clear expectations concerning vision and values.
+Conduct performance appraisals of agency management, policy development and implementation.
+Establish a deliberative process for team building and encourage teamwork.
+Prioritize issues for action: Report back to "issues" groups.Develop "First 100 Days" document.Develop four-year plan.Develop process for managing day to day operations of governing.
+Monitor and require regular progress reports on key priorities and programs.
+Finalize and disseminate decision-making procedures.
+Adhere strictly to established decision-making procedures and information flow processes.
+Monitor and adjust key processes as necessary.
+Consider regular public events and a robust digital strategy to build the "rhythm" of administration.
+Refine efficient processes for legislative relations and constituent services and link closely with communications.
+Develop regular "cycles" around the administration's calendar: state of the state, budget address and post-legislative session.
 Fully utilize cabinet as surrogates to get out the governor's message.
+Conduct a "table top" exercise with your newly appointed cabinet in the Emergency Operations Center (EOC) as a familiarization tool for the team.
+Request briefings on the "most likely" scenarios to affect your state.
+In the event of a disaster, no matter how well handled, always require an "after action" review.
+Determine extent of the spouse's public profile.
+Develop concept of the spouse's "initiative" (agenda) for the administration.
+Determine level of staffing devoted to the spouse.
+Establish a method or system to coordinate the governor and spouse's scheduling operations.
+Utilize the spouse's unique convening powers and ability to leverage community resources and support to advance the administration's agenda.
+Establish regular meetings with executive residence, security and governor's and spouse's scheduling staff to review schedules and priorities.